2018–19 Tunisian Super Cup: Pre-match

 On February 10, 2019, the Tunisian Football Federation decided to fix the match date to March 15, 2020.
 However, the match was postponed to September 20, 2020, due to the COVID-19 pandemic in Tunisia.
 And which will be led by international referee Naim Hosni.
 The match will be broadcast live on the Télévision Tunisienne 1 and on Al-Kass Sports.

 Venue

-Stade Hammadi Agrebi, formerly known as Stade 7 Novembre is a multi-purpose stadium in Radès, Tunis, Tunisia about 10 kilometers south-east of the city center of Tunis, in the center of the Olympic City.
+Hammadi Agrebi Stadium, formerly known as 7 November Stadium is a multi-purpose stadium in Radès, Tunis, Tunisia about 10 kilometers south-east of the city center of Tunis, in the center of the Olympic City.
 It is currently used mostly for football matches and it also has facilities for athletics.
-The stadium holds 65,000 and was built in 2001 for the 2001 Mediterranean Games and is considered to be one of the best stadiums in Africa.
+The stadium holds 60,000 and was built in 2001 for the 2001 Mediterranean Games and is considered to be one of the best stadiums in Africa.